sciencePeptideDeck

 Are BPC-157 and TB-500 safe to stack together?

-The combination is well-tolerated based on community reports.
+The combination is well-tolerated based on extensive community reports.
 There are no known dangerous interactions between the two — their mechanisms are complementary rather than conflicting.
-The main considerations are the general precautions for each compound individually (sterile administration, appropriate dosing).
-No human clinical trial data exists for the combined stack specifically.
+The main considerations are the general precautions for each compound individually (sterile administration, appropriate dosing, proper storage).

 Do peptides for tendon healing work for chronic (old) injuries?